Skip to content

 Reservations and bookings

-With our new reservation system, trainees can now reserve a spot on the SCA up to 12 months in advance of your planned examination date.
+With our new reservation system, candidates can now reserve a spot on the SCA up to 12 months in advance of your planned examination date.
 You can also view the spaces available on a diet in real-time and look at the overview of examination diets in the year, enabling you to plan to sit the examination at a time which suits you.
 You can cancel and adjust your reservation date at any time up to seven weeks prior to your examination date.

 Please note that a reservation does not constitute a booking.
 This process must be done separately and you must reserve to be eligible to book.